Turtle6665/MoreAgouti/README.md

   - Page Down: Reset brightness
   - Page Up: Reset zoom

 - **Remove Last Shortcut Species**: On a page where shortcut species are listed, a "Remove last shortcut Species" button will appear.
 Click on this button to remove the last shortcut species added.
 To confirm the removal, click the button again.
+This appears to not work if you have multiple Agouti pages open at the same time.

 ### Contributions:
 Contributions and feedback are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.